Trace-Based Java Testing: Deterministic Verification without Mocks

 For each operation, choose the specific recorded trace.
 You can inspect it in detail: input arguments, return values, DTOs passed between services, and SQL queries executed against the database.

-Step 5: Generate the Test
+Step 5: Create the JUnit Test

-Step 6: Run as Standard Maven Tests
+Step 6: Run as Standard Java Unit Tests

 Copy the test identifier and paste it into your IDE's JUnit configuration.
 Then run: